heyted/hdhrepg2myth/hdhrepg2myth/README.md

 # hdhrepg2myth

 The purpose of this software is to provide an approximately four-hour guide when watching live TV using MythTV.
-You must own a compatible HDHomeRun device, and this program has been tested only with a HDHomeRun Prime with the program installed on Mythbuntu with MythTV 0.28.
+You must own a compatible HDHomeRun device, and this program has been tested only with a HDHomeRun Prime.

 Installation and Usage:
 All channels should already be setup and usable in Mythfrontend.